No idea what to buy the music student in your life?

 This book mark is made from 18-gauge tempered steel, which is plated with 24 carat gold.
 It has been hand-polished until it shines with a bright yellow-gold finish.
 It is entirely made in the USA.

-A music book mark holds your music book open and keeps it flat at the same time, so that you can keep your hands free to play your instrument.
+A music book mark holds your song book open and keeps it flat at the same time, so that you can keep your hands free to play your instrument.
 This book mark and page holder comes in a jewel case, making it a one of the best Christmas gifts for music students as well as a great present for any other occasion.

-All music students could use manuscript paper like the Hal Leonard Standard Wire-bound Manuscript Paper.
+All students could use manuscript paper like the Hal Leonard Standard Wire-bound Manuscript Paper.
 The one pictured here comes with a green cover, which is the most popular, but it is also available with red or aqua covers.
 You can buy a bundle of 5, as well, and save a bit of money over buying them all individually.

 This is a wire-bound book that contains 96 pages.
 Each page has 12 staves and is the standard 8.5 by 11 inch size.
 You also get a music notation guide, which is what makes this particular manuscript paper one of the smartest music gift ideas for students.

 One small complaint I would have is that the pages aren’t perforated, but they are still fairly easy to remove from the booklet.
 Apart from that, the paper is clearly high quality, which is great considering the low price.
 That price is also why I can forgive the lack of perforation—I’m sure adding that feature would bump up the cost considerably.
-Hal Leonard is a leader in music publications for a reason.
+Hal Leonard is a leader in musical publications for a reason.

-If the music student for whom you are shopping is a violinist, we have an article with gits specifically for them.
+If the student for whom you are shopping is a violinist, we have an article with gits specifically for them.
 We also have one for guitarists and another for singers.
 And if you’re a student looking to buy something for their teacher, head here.
-Finally, we have gift guides for music producers and for songwriters.
+Finally, we have gift guides for producers and for songwriters.